RedisLabs/redislabs-docs/content/ri/memory-optimizations/convert-to-list-instead-of-hash.md

 While this may save memory, you should only use this approach if you have thousands of hashes, and if each of those hashes have similar fields.
 Also see COMPRESS_FIELD_NAMES for another way to reduce memory used by field names.

-Let's take an Example, Suppose you want to stire user details in Redis.
-You will do something like this:
+Let's take an Example, Suppose you want to set user details in Redis.
+You do something like this:

 ```bash
 hmset user:123 id 123 firstname Bob lastname Lee
 location CA twitter bob_lee
 ```

-Now, Redis 2.6 will store this internally as a Zip List; you can confirm by running debug object user:123 and look at the encoding field.
+Now, Redis 2.6 stores this internally as a Zip List; you can confirm by running debug object user:123 and look at the encoding field.
 In this encoding, key value pairs are stored sequentially, so the user object we created above would roughly look like this ``["firstname", "Bob", "lastname", "Lee", "location", "CA", "twitter", "bob_lee"]``

-Now, if you create a second user, the keys will be duplicated.
+Now, if you create a second user, the keys are duplicated.
 If you have a million users, well, its a big waste repeating the keys again.
 To get around this, we can borrow a concept from Python - NamedTuples.

 ## How does NamedTuple Work